 In the 1970s, knowledge of the legend prompted Martin Turner of British rock band Wishbone Ash to write the lyrics to a song called ‘Lady Jay’ which appears on the band’s 1974 album There’s the Rub.
 Here is an extract from ‘Lady Jay’ – “Hear me when I cry, Listen to my song Of Jay, my lovely lady,To the earth she did belong.
 I, a country Sir Loved her all my life, But the manor lady’s bright young son Couldn’t take her for his wife. “

 Seth Lakeman’s album Kitty Jay was short listed for the 2005 Mercury Music Prize.
 It was a low tech album recorded in three weeks in his brother’s kitchen for £300.
 The album is inspired by folk tales from Lakeman’s native Dartmoor.
 The eponymous track is the most rousing of the album with sharp fiddling from Lakeman.
-Here is an extract from the ‘Kitty Jay’ track – “Poor Kitty Jay such a beauty thrown away So young and fair now she’s turned to dust and clay Terror broke her sleep.“
+Here is an extract from the lyrics of the ‘Kitty Jay’ track – “Poor Kitty Jay, such a beauty thrown away So young and fair now she’s turned to dust and clay Terror broke her sleep.“

 In his book ‘Songs of the West’ Baring-Gould has collected a version of a folk song about the tale of Childe the Hunter.
 In his book ‘Further Reminiscences 1864 – 1894’ he explains how he traced it: